Comparing Sensor Technologies: IR vs ToF vs Microwave in High-Traffic Restrooms

 Best Use

-Radar/microwave is best for busy public restrooms like those in airports or train stations, where the lighting and reflections can change a lot and durability is more important than saving energy.
+This is why Radar/Microwave is best for busy public toilets, like those found in airports or train stations where lighting and reflections change a lot, and durability is more precious than energy saving.

 Brand Implementations and Innovation Trends